WHO Experts Say Urgent Search For Covid Origins stalled - UrduPoint

 WHO Experts Say Urgent Search For Covid Origins 'stalled'

-An initial report by the World Health Organization (WHO) team based on a January mission to Wuhan, China -- ground zero of the global pandemic -- concluded that the SARS-CoV-2 virus probably jumped from bats to humans via an intermediate animal.
+An initial report by the team of independent, international experts sent to China by the World Health Organization in January concluded that it was most likely that the SARS-CoV-2 virus jumped from bats to humans via an intermediate animal.

-A competing hypothesis that the virus leaked from a specialised virology lab in Wuhan was deemed "extremely unlikely".
+A competing hypothesis that the virus somehow leaked from a lab, like the specialised virology laboratory in Wuhan, was deemed "extremely unlikely".

-But in a comment in the journal Nature, the scientists said that mission was only intended as a "first step in a process that has stalled."
+But in a comment in the journal Nature, 11 of the 17 scientists on that mission said it was only intended as a "first step in a process that has stalled."
 "The search for the origins of SARS-CoV-2 is at a critical juncture," they wrote.

 "The window of opportunity for conducting this crucial enquiry is closing fast."
-Tracing the biological trail back to the earliest pockets of the disease becomes more difficult as evidence disappears or becomes corrupted.
+Tracing the biological trail back to the earliest pockets of the disease, which first surfaced in Wuhan in late 2019, becomes more difficult as evidence disappears or becomes corrupted.

 But China pushed back against the WHO request earlier this month, saying the January investigation should suffice and that calls for further data were motivated by politics, not science.